JohnsonIvan/LifeLog/README.md

 Documentation can be found online: https://life-log-server.readthedocs.io/en/master/

+# Development

+To setup a new development environment, run the `./Scripts/setup_dev.bash` script.
+This script will use `pacman` to install dependencies to your host, then setup a python virtual environment ("venv") and install further python dependencies there.

+To run the test suite, run the `Scripts/test.bash` script.

-# Setup
+# Installation

-Before starting development for LifeLogServer, there are a few things you have to do such as installing dependencies and setting up a python virtual environment.
-The `setup_dev.bash` script will handle this for you.
+Run `Scripts/deploy.bash`.
+This will generate a python package and install it and any other necessary files for running LLS.